International Legion (Ukraine): Venezuela

-In the Ukrainian capital, a Venezuelan man and his wife joined the International Legion to fight for the country after the Russian invasion.

-José David Chaparro, a Venezuelan from San Cristóbal who settled in Kyiv in the early 90s and served as Venezuela's chargé d'affaires in Moscow between 2001 and 2005, enlisted in the Territorial Defense Forces in the second day of the invasion and became the commander of a division of Ukrainian volunteers.
+José David Chaparro, a Venezuelan from San Cristóbal who settled in Kyiv in the early 1990s and served as Venezuela's chargé d'affaires in Moscow between 2001 and 2005, enlisted in the Territorial Defense Forces in the second day of the invasion along with his wife and became the commander of a division of Ukrainian volunteers.
 Chaparro's unit has helped donating food, water, commodities and fuel to civilians affected by Russian bombings.

 Vietnam

 Under Article 425 of the Vietnamese Criminal Code, it states that anyone who fights as a mercenary to fight against another country will be imprisoned from 5 to 15 years.
 Despite this, an unknown number of Vietnamese military veterans have expressed their desire to help the Ukrainians.